A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Abstract

 \section{Abstract}

-With advances in scientific computing and mathematical modeling, complex phenomena can now be reliably simulated.
+With advances in scientific computing and mathematical modeling, complex scientific phenomena such as galaxy formations and rocket propulsion can now be reliably simulated.
 Such simulations can however be very time-intensive, requiring millions of CPU hours to perform.
-One solution is multi-fidelity emulation, which uses data of varying accuracies (or fidelities) to train an efficient predictive model (or emulator) for the expensive simulator.
-In complex problems, simulation data with different fidelities are often connected scientifically via a directed acyclic graph (DAG), which cannot be integrated within existing multi-fidelity emulator models.
-We thus propose a new Graphical Multi-fidelity Gaussian process (GMGP) model, which embeds this scientific DAG information within a Gaussian process framework.
-We show that the GMGP has desirable modeling traits via two Markov properties, and admits a scalable formulation for recursively computing the posterior predictive distribution along sub-graphs.
-We also present an experimental design framework over the DAG given a computational budget, and propose a nonlinear extension of the GMGP model via deep Gaussian processes.
-The advantages of the GMGP model over existing methods are then demonstrated via a suite of numerical experiments and an application to emulation of heavy-ion collisions, which can be used to study the conditions of matter in the Universe shortly after the Big Bang.
+One solution is multi-fidelity emulation, which uses data of different fidelities to train an efficient predictive model which emulates the expensive simulator.
+For complex scientific problems and with careful elicitation from scientists, such multi-fidelity data may often be linked by a directed acyclic graph (DAG) representing its scientific model dependencies.
+We thus propose a new Graphical Multi-fidelity Gaussian Process (GMGP) model, which embeds this DAG structure (capturing scientific dependencies) within a Gaussian process framework.
+We show that the GMGP has desirable modeling traits via two Markov properties, and admits a scalable algorithm for recursive computation of the posterior mean and variance along \cbl{at each depth level of the DAG}.
+We also present a novel experimental design methodology over the DAG given an experimental budget, and propose a nonlinear extension of the GMGP via deep Gaussian processes.
+The advantages of the GMGP are then demonstrated via a suite of numerical experiments and an application to emulation of heavy-ion collisions, which can be used to study the conditions of matter in the Universe shortly after the Big Bang.
+The proposed model has broader uses in data fusion applications with graphical structure, which we further discuss.